John Gatenby Bolton: Parkes and the Apollo 11 Moon Landing

 As director of Parkes, Bolton also played a part in the Apollo 11 Moon landing.
 NASA suggested to CSIRO for Parkes to join the Deep Space Network and be in directly involved with the Jet Propulsion Laboratory (JPL).
-Bolton was a keen to join this effort as he thought Parkes had a debt to NASA and the US for their help in construction and the numerous personal relationships he had developed there.
+Bolton was keen to join this effort as he thought Parkes had a debt to NASA and the US for their help in construction and the numerous personal relationships he had developed there.

 NASA's initial request was for Parkes to provide back-up in case the Apollo 11 moonwalk was delayed or in case of any failures in NASA's own tracking stations.
 Bolton and the Parkes technical crew took responsibility for ensuring the telescope's drive and control systems were in working order.
 Due to changes in the moonwalk schedule, NASA received TV signals from three sources - Goldstone, Honeysuckle Creek, and Parkes.
-NASA switched between Goldstone and Honeysuckle for the first few minutes of the moonwalk but the signal from Parkes was used for the reminder of the moonwalk.
-The role Parkes and Bolton played in the Apollo 11 moon landing was dramatised in the movie The Dish.
+NASA switched between Goldstone and Honeysuckle for the first few minutes of the moonwalk but the signal from Parkes was used for the remainder of the moonwalk.
+The role Parkes and Bolton played in the Apollo 11 Moon landing was dramatised in the 2000 film The Dish.
 Bolton would ensure Parkes would be involved in tracking for all the Apollo missions.

 Later years at Parkes and awards

 Bolton stepped down as Parkes director in 1971 to ease his administrative workload.
 While stepping down as director, Bolton continued pursuing science.
 For the remainder of his scientific career, he would focus on optical identifications of radio sources that were being surveyed by Parkes at 2.7 GHz.
 One significant result from this survey, when combined with previous low-frequency surveys, was Bolton's discovery of the peaked-spectrum source PKS B1934-638.

 Bolton was elected to the Royal Society of London and vice-president of the International Astronomical Union in 1973.
 Furthermore, he was awarded the Royal Astronomical Society Gold Medal in 1977 for his contributions to optical and radio astronomy.
-After a series of heart attacks, Bolton passed away in 1993.
+After a series of heart attacks, Bolton died in 1993.